-- 1 This is the German term for work migrants after the mid 1950s, meaning literally "guest workers". - "guest workers".
+- This is the German term for work migrants after the mid 1950s, meaning literally "guest workers".
 This expression has been coined by members of the Chicago School of Sociology.
+It de- - 2 This expression has been coined by members of the Chicago School of Sociology.
 It describes social institutions created by the immigrant community in the country of arrival: "The immigrant colony in America is a bridge of transition from the old world into the new; a half-way house on the road of assimilation."
 (Stonequist 1937, p.85). - 3 Irini Siouti conducted and analysed the biographical-narrative interview with Athina in the framework of her research project on the emergence of forms of transmigration in the educationally successful second generation of labour migrants (see Siouti 2013). - 4 The Gymnasium is the highest form of the German tripartite school system.